tannazmo/Group-Project-10/README.md

 Some additional cleaning was necessary to consolidate relevant data from the reports we obtained.
 Therefore, we went through the following steps to clean the data:

-* As a report can have up to 100 fields, and many of them contain non-essential information for our analyses, before preprocessing the data for prediction and visualization, we cleaned the JSON results from the API to 52 fields and their values.
+* As a report can have up to 100 fields, and many of them contain non-essential information for our analyses, before preprocessing the data for prediction and visualization, we cleaned the JSON results from the API to remove 52 fields and their values.

 * We drop all reports that do not have a statin as the suspected drugs of the reactions experienced.